seeniforu/Useful_Repository/README.md

 * [Learn X in Y minutes](https://learnxinyminutes.com/) - Useful when Running for Interview.
 * Are you a College Student and want Projects? - [NevonProjects](https://nevonprojects.com/), [Kasipara](https://www.kashipara.com/), [Codeprojects](https://code-projects.org/), [Projects world](https://projectworlds.in/), [circuit digest](https://circuitdigest.com/ai-projects-and-tutorials)
 * Play [Cool Music](https://lofi.co/) or [Rain, Wind Sound](https://asoftmurmur.com/) etc., when working on Something.
+* [PDF Drive](https://www.pdfdrive.com/) - Search for books, tutorials, manuals and authors, [Free Computer Books](https://www.onlineprogrammingbooks.com/) and [Internet Archive](https://archive.org/) is a non-profit library of millions of free books, movies, software, music, websites, and more.

 ## Useful Workspace for Development
 * Here are some Developer Tools